AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 **To troubleshoot the connection**:

-1. Use SSH to log in to the remote Integration, Staging, or Production environment.
+1. Use SSH to log in to the remote integration, Staging, or Production environment.

 1. View a list of SSH sessions: `who`

 1. View existing SSH sessions by user.
 Be careful to not affect a user other than yourself!

-   -  Integration: usernames are similar to `dd2q5ct7mhgus`
+   -  integration: usernames are similar to `dd2q5ct7mhgus`
    -  Staging: usernames are similar to `dd2q5ct7mhgus_stg`
    -  Production: usernames are similar to `dd2q5ct7mhgus`